-In this webpage I demonstrate some basic mathematics of the IRR and I show that the IRR is just a measurement of the growth rate.
-You should know that all issues and problems with the IRR come from what to do with cash flows that occur between the initial outflow and the final disposal of the investment — I call these cash flows the middle cash flows.
+On this webpage I demonstrate some mathematics of the IRR and I show that the IRR is just a measurement of the growth rate.
+I also include discussion of the problem where you cannot compute the IRR for an investment when there is a big change in the sign of the cash flow (which can occur if there is financing with and equity bridge loan that matures after the COD).
+All the mathematical issues and supposed problems with the IRR come from what to do with cash flows that occur between the initial outflow and the final disposal of the investment — I call these cash flows the middle cash flows.
 To introduce issues associated with the IRR, I start with a simple example and explain the mechanics of the IRR, the compound growth rate and the NPV.
 One of the ideas of this page is that you can explain the different statistics with very simple focused examples rather than with a big complex model.
-The modified IRR (MIRR) is also introduced here and I moan about the problems with the MIRR.
-You can find the examples of how the IRR workst using the file below.
+The modified IRR (MIRR) is also introduced here and I moan about the problems with the MIRR that just ends up measuring the input re-investment rate.
+You can find the examples of how the IRR works using the file below.
 This file includes the examples used in this webpage to illustrate various valuation issues.

 IRR, Compound Growth and Middle Year Cash Flows